theRealMarkCastillo/psa-ai-frameworks/HOW_AI_CREATES_FRAMEWORKS.md

 - Person doesn't ask critical questions ("What evidence contradicts this?")
 - AIs respond to the questions asked
 - **Result**: Appears validated, actually just unopposed

+**Critical Real-World Example**: [SUBJECT_A_CASE_STUDY_PUBLICATION.md](SUBJECT_A_CASE_STUDY_PUBLICATION.md) documents a case where someone deliberately tested across Claude, ChatGPT, DeepSeek, and Gemini specifically to avoid being misled.
+They had explicit meta-awareness of AI collaboration risks. **This provided zero protection.** Why?

+- Each AI formalized the ideas professionally
+- Cross-platform consistency was misinterpreted as validation
+- Mathematical sophistication created false legitimacy
+- Meta-awareness paradoxically failed because:
+  - Knowing the risk made them feel protected
+  - Cross-platform testing felt like due diligence
+  - Intelligence amplified rather than prevented the error

+**The lesson**: "Check multiple AIs" is insufficient advice.
+They all elaborate; none validate.

 ---